Mozzo1000/playbooks/README.md

 Collection of Ansible Playbooks that I use to manage my servers.

 # Update servers
-`ansible-playbook -i inventory.ini update.yml -kK`
+ansible-playbook -i inventory.ini update.yml --ask-become-pass -u USERNAME

-*Note: -kK will ask for password for ssh and root user.*
+use `-l GROUP` to limit to only a specific group inside the inventory.ini file.